canonical/ubuntu-image/internal/imagedefinition/README.rst

        # archive-tasks, or tarball.
        rootfs:
          # Components are a list of apt sources, such as main,
          # universe, and restricted.
-Defaults to "main".
+Defaults to "main,restricted".
          components: (optional)
            - <string>
            - <string>